Why study a Germanic, Slavic or East European language?

 There is no one answer to this question.
 There exist countless reasons, both pragmatic and idealistic, why students choose to do so!

-If these reasons seem too altruistic for some, others will agree that GSLL’s languages can set students apart from the rest by complimenting a second major.
+If these reasons seem too altruistic for some, others will agree that GSLL’s languages can set students apart from the rest by complementing a second major.
 Russian has suddenly become geo-politically relevant.
 German is indispensable in graduate study in the humanities, social sciences, and even some natural sciences.
 Like German, Dutch is the language of one Europe’s economic powerhouses.
 As Eastern Europe becomes increasingly integrated into the European Union, Bosnian-Croatian-Serbian, Czech, Hungarian, and Polish will become increasingly more important.

 Perhaps most important is the fact that students who study a GSLL language go on to do amazing things, regardless of whether life after Carolina involves their command of a foreign language: graduate school, professional school, top-notch employment at home and abroad.